Kate the baker

 • In a medium bowl whisk together flour, matcha powder, baking soda and powder and salt.

-• In the bowl of a stand mixer, cream together the butter and sugar until light in color and fluffy, about two minutes.
+• In the bowl of a stand mixer, cream together the butter and sugars until light in color and fluffy, about two minutes.
 Scrape down the sides of the bowl and add your egg, and beat until incorporated.
+Then add the vanilla.

 • With the mixer on low, slowly add the dry ingredients to the butter, sugar and egg mixture.
 Mixing just until incorporated.
 Let the batter site for 10 minutes then before scooping.